nuntiodev/.github/profile/README.md

 ![Softcorp-io](https://raw.githubusercontent.com/softcorp-io/website/main/softcorp/cover_white/cover_white.png)

 ## Who are we? 🤔
-Softcorp is softawre company based in Denmark that develops open source, stateless and horizontally scalable microservice software.
+Softcorp is a software company based in Denmark that develops open source, stateless and horizontally scalable microservice software.
 We are the proud creators of **Softcorp Blocks**, **Nuntio by Softcorp** and **Softcorp Cloud** which you can read about below.
 We also help companies build scalable, secure and future-proof software.
 If you need help building a new product or want to get started with Softcorp Cloud, [contact us](https://softcorp.io/contact) or go to our [website](https://softcorp.io) to read more about what we do.

 ## What is Softcorp Blocks? 🧱